birdoggydog/ARM-Emulator/Readme.txt

 It only works on assembled arm assembly right now.

-It will run all commands as far as I know, and will run most programs not requiring nonsupported commands correctly.
+It's parsing correctly I believe.
+It will also attempt to run a program.
+Can't vouch for correctness at this juncture.

 Nathaniel.